Lanre-gabriel/2025-Bike-Sales-Dashboard-/README.md

-# 2025-Bike-Sales-Dashboard-
+# 2025-Bike-Sales-Analysis-project
-This repository contains an Excel dashboard that visualizes bike sales data for 2025.
+This is an Excel practice project after successful completion of the @Alextheanalyst Excel for data analysis tutorial.
 ![Excel logo](Excel.jpg)

 ## KPI'S